dotty-staging/FingerTree/README.md

 This builds with Scala 2.9.1 and sbt 0.11.2.
 Standard targets are `compile`, `package`, `doc`, `console`, `test`, `publish-local`.

+## linking to FingerTree

+The following dependency is necessary:

+    "de.sciss" %% "fingertree" % "0.20"

 ### using

 You can either implement your own data structure by wrapping a plain `FingerTree` instance.
 Trait `FingerTreeLike` can be used as a basis, it has two abstract methods `tree` and `wrap` which would need to be implemented.